rashidov9797/PG-Installer/README.md

-# PostgreSQL Installer for Rocky Linux 8
+# PostgreSQL Installer for Rocky Linux 8 - PG 16V -> 18

 An automated Python script to install and configure **PostgreSQL (Versions 13-18)** on Rocky Linux 8.